How A Mongolian Heavy Metal Band Got Millions Of YouTube Views

 It is not just their instruments that incorporate traditional elements.
 In the band's first song, "Yuve Yuve Yu" (What's going on?), they mention Genghis Khan and how he was fated to bring nations together.
 The video begins with images of people inside playing video games, watching television and looking at their phones.
 A door is opened and the band's four members step into different natural settings: cliffs, desert, forest and lake.
 The message they hope to convey through their lyrics and imagery is that people need to pay attention to nature and their history and culture, explains lead singer TS.
 Galbadrakh, known as "Gala," 29.

-It is a familiar message to Kip Hutchins, a Ph.D. student in cultural anthropology at the University of Wisconsin.
+It is a familiar message to Kip Hutchins, a doctoral student in cultural anthropology at the University of Wisconsin.
 Lines about neglecting their ancestors — like "taking our great Mongol ancestors names in vain" — are almost exactly what was sung in the late 1980s during the transition to democracy, says Hutchins.
 It was then that rock became popular as a form of political protest.
 Soon after, Mongolians started to form folk rock and folk jazz ensembles.
 Band members tended to be trained in conservatories on traditional instruments.

-The four members of The Hu all learned to play traditional Mongolian instruments at the Mongolian State Conservatory.
+The four members of The Hu all learned to play traditional Mongolian instruments at the Mongolian State conservatory.
 The oldest in the group, G. Nyamjantsan, who goes by "Jaya," 35, still teaches at the conservatory.
 N. Temuulen aka "Temka," 28, who plays the Mongolian guitar, says their international popularity was something they expected — but not in the millions.

 "When we do this, we try to spiritually express this beautiful thing about Mongolian music.
 We think we will talk to everyone's soul through our music," says Temka through a translator.
 "But we didn't expect this fast, people just popping up everywhere."